The planar Tur\'an number of the seven-cycle: Definitions and Preliminaries

-\begin{definition} Let $G$ be an embedded planar graph.
-Then a \textbf{triangular block} $(E, F)$ consists of set of edges $E \in E(G)$ and a set of faces $F \in F(G)$ built as follows: \\ 1) Begin with an edge $e \in E(G)$.
+\begin{definition} Let $G$ be a plane graph.
+Then a \textbf{triangular block} $(E, F)$ consists of a set of edges $E \in E(G)$ and a set of faces $F \in F(G)$ built as follows: \\ 1) Begin with an edge $e \in E(G)$.
 If it is not in any $3$-face of $G$, then we have $E = \{e\}$ and $F = \emptyset$; \\ 2) Otherwise, we add $e$ into $E$, and for each edge $e' \in E$, we add all $3$-faces containing $e'$ into $F$, and all edges in such faces into $E$; \\ 3) Repeat step 2) until no more faces can be added into $F$.

 \end{definition} Note that unlike the definition in \cite{ghosh2022planar}, we account for faces in our triangular blocks as well.
 This is because there are many situations where two different triangular blocks can have the same edge set but different face sets, and this makes a big difference in our calculations. \\